savinduekanayake/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 ## Outlier detection and corrected values

-*	For the `longitude` and `latitude` there is an outlier which hurt the performance seriously.
+*	In the `longitude` and `latitude` there is an outlier which hurt the performance seriously.
 Which is (0,0) coordinate.
 I replace that latitude and longitude values group by the `region_code` and using the mean of it.

 ## One-hot encoding